atreyasha/spp-explainability/docs/develop.md

             **DEADLINE:** *\<2020-11-30 Mon\>*

-            1.  branch off and remove all boilerplate code and keep simplest SoPa variants
+            1.  branch off and remove all boilerplate code and keep simplest SoPa variants -\> convert all files which require torch

             2.  incoporate useful SOPs such as namespace saving and printing

-            3.  replace start and end pad token proxies with real `[PAD]` tokens which should be ignored by the RNN
+            3.  improve code quality with model logging and tensorboard workflows

-            4.  improve code quality with model logging and tensorboard workflows
+            4.  replace start and end pad token proxies with real `[PAD]` tokens which should be ignored by the RNN

         2.  choose exact data set and set up workflow to download and pro-process it -\> prefer to find a nice benchmark which can